thinkst/canarytools-docs/docs/flocks-settings/overview.md

 This gives you the ability to configure settings on a Console-wide level, as well as individual Flock-level if you see fit.

+Some Flock settings, such as [Canary Limits](/flocks-settings/canary-limits.html), are managed through dedicated endpoints.

   </div>
   <div class="example-content">